pachyderm/docs/content/latest/deploy-manage/manage/cluster-access.md

 ## Update an Existing Context

-You can update an existing context with new parameters, such as a Pachyderm IP address, certificate authority (CA), and others.
+You can update an existing context with new parameters, such as a MLDM IP address, certificate authority (CA), and others.
-For the list of parameters, see [Pachyderm Config Specification](../../../reference/config-spec).
+For the list of parameters, see [MLDM Config Specification](../../../reference/config-spec).

 To update the Active Context, run the following commands: